 Startups interested in equity investors can sign up for EquityNet, a business crowdfunding platform that allows entrepreneurs to share their profiles and business plans with a network of more than 20,000 angel investors, venture capitalists and business supporters.
 EquityNet's patented business plan and analysis software help you optimize your planning and reach the investors who would be most interested in your project.

-Fundable bills itself as an online funding platform for small businesses.
-Companies seeking funds can create a profile on the site, set their goals and rewards and promote their goal.
+Created by a team of startup founders who understand the challenges of raising capital, Fundable allows entrepreneurs to raise money from investors, customers and friends.
+Companies seeking funds can create a profile on the site, set their goals and rewards, and promote their campaign.
 Fundable offers companies the opportunity to provide reward-based fundraising and equity fundraising.
-Reward fundraising allows companies to offer rewards from companies seeking up to $50,000 and allows investors to donate any amount.
-Equity fundraising, on the other hand, is for companies looking to raise up to $10 million.
-Companies must offer an equity stake and only accredited investors are allowed to donate.
-Companies pay $99 a month when fundraising.
+Reward fundraising allows companies to offer rewards from companies seeking less than $50,000 and allows investors to donate any amount.
+Equity fundraising, on the other hand, is for companies looking to raise a larger amount of money, and requires a minimum commitment of $1,000 from backers.

 Since 2009, MicroVentures has been helping companies — including Facebook — access capital from both accredited and nonaccredited investors.
 The site focuses primarily on businesses in the software, mobile, media and entertainment, social, gaming and green-tech industries that want to raise $150,000 to $1 million.
 MicroVentures reviews an applicant's idea, team, traction, market size and other factors before selecting the startup to be featured on its site.
 From there, the funding process typically takes six weeks, according to the company's website.